Luxury Ski resorts in Austria

 Not for beginners, but for confident intermediate and expert skiers and snowboarders

 Zurs with well-equipped slopes is well known as the Mecca of Alpine powder snow skiing.
 Zurs is also well known for its best ski schools in the world.
-They offer personal attention with private instructors or groups, and children are looked after well during skiing lessons.
-Zurs am Arlberg Resort altitude is at 1700m – and has reliable snow, Skiing, however, is best for intermediates and advanced skier.
+They offer personal attention, with private instructors or groups, and children are looked after well during skiing lessons.
+Zurs am Arlberg Resort altitude is at 1700m – and has reliable snow.
+Skiing, however, is best for intermediates and advanced skiers.

 St Christoph is a small, glitzy outpost in the Arlberg close to its far more famous cousin, St Anton.
 Well located with St Anton is a short trip via the St. Christoph chair lift, and red piste and shuttle buses give access to ski resorts like Lech and Zurs which are closeby, makes this a good ski resort to explore.
 Chalets are mostly ski-in ski-out – or at most a short walk to the main lift.
 All resorts in the Arlberg ski area – St Anton, Stuben, Lech, Zürs, Oberlech, as well as Ströcken and Warth are easily accessible on skis without the need for a bus and it makes this the largest interconnected ski area in Austria.

 St Christoph is the more suitable option for beginners with its nursery area next to the Sporthotel.
 No lift pass is required for the drag lift here.
 Recommended runs in nearby.
 The ski area offers a good range of blue and red runs for intermediate skiers and boarders.

 - Runs – Blue- 130, Red-122 and Black 51